-In PSM1, battery mode, $V{SW}$ is connected to $V{BAT}$ .
+In PSM1, battery mode, V{SWOUT} is connected to V{BAT} .
 In this operating mode, the 8052 core and all of the digital circuitry are enabled by default.
-The analog circuitry for the ADE energy metering DSP powered by $V{INTA}$ is disabled.
-This analog circuitry automatically restarts once the $V{DD}$ supply is above 2.75 V and if the PWRDN bit in the MODE1 Register (0x0B) is cleared.
-The default $f{CORE}$ for PSM1, established during a power-on reset or software reset, is 1.024 MHz.
+The analog circuitry for the ADE energy metering DSP powered by V{INTA} is disabled.
+This analog circuitry automatically restarts, and the switch to the V{DD} power supply occurs when the V{DD} supply is above 2.75 V and the PWRDN bit in the MODE1 register (0x0B) is cleared (see Table 31).
+The default f{CORE} for PSM1, established during a power-on reset or software reset, is 1.024 MHz.